Exercise 1: A Homogeneous, Complex System of Linear Differential Equations

 Answer

-If the found particular solution from Question a is added to the found general, real solution as described in Exercise 3, then one gets:
+By adding the particular solution found in Question a to the general, real solution that was found in Exercise 3, we get:

 \[\begin{split}